muratk3n/thirdwave/en/README.md

 believe that politics and the economy can be insulated from each other...

-Performing the same trick with China is far more difficult..
-Over the past two years, it approved a barrage of new regulations limiting the Chinese state’s ability to interfere with the framework of economic links between the two blocs.
+Over the past two years, [the EU] approved a barrage of new regulations limiting the Chinese state’s ability to interfere with the framework of economic links between the two blocs.
 These include investment screening, trade defense instruments, a package against state subsidies and a public procurement tool...

 The deal included significant concessions from Beijing, including a greater level of market access and disciplines on state-owned